 The last component of the retirement crisis is the failure to invest properly.
 Several studies have shown that individual investors are more prone to invest based on greed or fear than on logic and discipline.
 One of the most startling of these studies demonstrated that over a 10-year period of time, the average investor made investment decisions which converted a possible average annual return of 10% per year into a personal loss of (2)% per year.
 You read that correctly; investor behavior can snatch defeat from the jaws of victory.

 The study covered all equity (stock) mutual funds over a 10-year period.
 The average return of all those funds was roughly 10% per year.
 This is not to say the funds earned 10% every year.
 Hardly so.
 Some years were much better than 10%, and other years showed substantial drops in stock value.
-But – and this is the important qualifier – had investors stayed with the funds to ride out the market drops, they would have recovered and over the full 10 years earned the 10% average annual return.
+But if investors had stayed with the funds to ride out the market drops, they would have recovered.
+In this case, they would have earned the 10% average annual return over the 10 years.

-Unfortunately, investors were too often motivated by greed (buying into stocks when prices were high and news reports were all chipper) and then by fear (selling out of stocks when prices dropped and the news reports had turned to doom and gloom).
+Unfortunately, investors were too often motivated by greed.
+They buy into stocks when prices were high and news reports were bullish for the future.
+Then by fear.
+They sell out of stocks when prices dropped and the news reports had turned bearish.
 Buying high and selling low has never been a recipe for success.